patrickziegler/strava-heatmap-proxy/README.md

 # strava-heatmap-proxy

+This is a proxy server that allows fetching high resolution tiles from the [Strava Global Heatmap](https://www.strava.com/heatmap), which would usually require an account and login for accessing data below a certain zoom level.

 ## Getting started

 ### :hammer: Build and Install

-With [git](https://git-scm.com/downloads) and [golang](https://go.dev/) available on your system, the following three steps are sufficient to build and install this tool
+With [git](https://git-scm.com/downloads) and [golang](https://go.dev/) available on your system, the following three steps are sufficient to build and install this tool.

 ```sh
 git clone https://github.com/patrickziegler/strava-heatmap-proxy